 The prevalence of prostate issues is staggering.
 Over 50% of the men in the US and the UK have some degree of BPH.
 And prostate cancer claims 28,000 deaths in the US alone each year.

-In this article we’ll be exploring the two biggest issues with the prostate, BPH and prostatic cancer, the symptoms of each, how they’re tested, causative factors and most importantly, what you can do about them.
+In this article, we’ll be exploring the two biggest problems the prostate can have, BPH and prostatic cancer, the symptoms of each, how they are tested, causative factors and most importantly, what you can do about them.

 Table of Contents

 Commonly referred to as BPH, this is the most common issue arising in older men.
 It means that the prostate is getting bigger but that it is not cancerous, i.e. benign.
 Often, it is accompanied with inflammation, in this case, known as prostatitis.

 Here we see difficulties with urinating because as the prostate grows in size, it can put pressure on the urethra.
 That can mean:

 - Painful urination

 Along with these issues, there can be a higher incidence of bladder infections as the urine stagnates.

 The prostate is normally the size of a chestnut or walnut but can become as big as a grapefruit (stage IV BPH).
 BPH appears to be independent of cancer, meaning that it doesn’t turn cancerous at some point.

 On the other hand, prostate cancer brings about similar symptoms as BPH early on.
 Later, worse symptoms like blood in the urine, weight loss, bone pain and fatigue can occur.

 As in any cancer, in time, it can spread to the rest of the body, ultimately causing death.
 However, it does seem to be an unusually slow growing cancer at least in most cases.
 Over 30 percent of men that die over the age of 80 and are autopsied afterward are found to have prostate cancer.
 Because of its slow-growing nature, when it is detected, it is often just watched instead of treated via surgery or radiation.